British

 Only small numbers of motorcycles were made.
 These were fitted with two-stroke and four-stroke Royal Ruby engines, Albion gearboxes and Druid forks, housed in a frame from H.B. for whom Boulton was an agent.
 The distinguishing feature that gave them their name was the fuel tank, which was formed and painted to resemble a pen-nib.

-The business, as the garage and its contents, was sold in November, 1925, and no further machines were made.
+Bill Boulton's business was sold on the 13th of November, 1925, and no further machines were made.

 Note: After the garage had been sold, Bill Boulton found employment with AJS as a tester.
 Shortly before AJS went into liquidation, Bill was out testing a machine on the Hermitage at Bridgnorth.
 He took a fall and hurt his arm and hand, which put an end to his testing career.